skylercomet/CelesteStarlite.github.io/other.md

 ---
-title: Other
+title: Streams
 layout: default
 ---
-# Other! #
+# Streams! #

-This is where anything else I do or have will be put, which mainly involves my adventures in twitch and VTubing!
+This is where you can find information on my vtuber livestreams!
 You'll find old VODs, highlights, clips, and other offstream videos.

 ## Am I live?
-Check here: ##
+Check here! ##

 <!-- Add a placeholder for the Twitch embed -->
  <div id="twitch-embed"></div>